thezhe/ci.cmake/README.md

 # ci.cmake

-CMake script that calls CMake/CTest/CPack to build, test, and package the current working directory in release mode
+CMake script that calls CMake/CTest/CPack to build, test, and package the current working directory.
+Builds all targets in release most with cache variable `CI_BUILD_VERSION` set to the output of `git describe --tags --always`.

 ## Features